Antibiotic Resistance, Overuse & Misuse in Adults Over 65

-Antibiotic overuse and misuse is causing big problems.
+Antibiotic resistance, overuse and misuse are causing big problems

 Antibiotics are the most common treatment for bacterial infections.
 They don’t work for viral infections like colds or flu.
 Antibiotic resistant bacteria develop if you take antibiotics when you don’t need them.
 When these bacteria spread, it undermines modern medicine.